robert-samal/lean-class/README.md

 # Formalising Mathematics

+This is the repository for Robert Samal's class "LEAN – Computer-Assisted Proofs".

-This is the repository for Bhavik Mehta's 2025 course on formalising mathematics in the Lean theorem prover.
-The course runs from January to March 2025.
+It started as a fork of the [repository for Bhavik Mehta's 2025 course on formalising mathematics](https://github.com/b-mehta/formalising-mathematics-notes).

-Note: this course is written in Lean 4.
-Previous versions of this course were written in the (now end-of-life) Lean 3.
+I expect modifications in the latter parts of the semester.

 ## Local installation